 Each year, the U.S. Census Bureau conducts what they call the American Housing Survey.
 The survey provides up-to-date information on certain aspects of home ownership to the U.S. Department of Housing and Urban Development (HUD).
 The results of the survey are based on the responses from approximately 55,000 participants.

 The second survey we examined is sponsored by the Bureau of Labor Statistics, and it’s called the annual report on Consumer Expenditures.
 The survey, which is also conducted by the U.S. Census Bureau, consists of two components:

 - Recordkeeping Survey: this is a diary that is used by survey participants to record their daily expenditures.

 - Interview Survey: this involves five telephone interviews conducted at three-month intervals.

 The results of this second survey are based on 15,000 recordkeeping diaries and 30,000 interviews.
 While there is certainly some data overlap between these two studies, there is also information that is unique to each survey.

-Using the 2013 American Housing Survey (published June 2015), we're able to draw some conclusions as to what constitutes an average American home.
-More accurately, the report tells us about the "median" home.
-The median is the mid point in the data, meaning half the American homes have more, and half have less, than the midpoint values below.
+Using the 2019 American Housing Survey (published September 2020), we’re able to draw some conclusions as to what constitutes an average American home.
+More accurately, the report tells us about the “median” home.
+The median is the midpoint in the data, meaning half the American homes have more, and half have less, than the midpoint values below.

 Given the above definition, the following are characteristics of the typical American home: